riccardo-df/aggTrees/README.md

 `aggTrees` allows researchers to assess whether there exists relevant heterogeneity in treatment effects by generating a sequence of optimal groupings, one for each level of granularity.
 For each grouping, we obtain point estimation and inference about the group average treatment effects.
 Please reference the use as [Di Francesco (2022)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4304256).

-To get started, please check the online [vignette](https://riccardo-df.github.io/aggTrees/articles/aggTrees-vignette.html) for a short tutorial.
+To get started, please check the online [short tutorial](https://riccardo-df.github.io/aggTrees/articles/aggTrees-vignette.html).

 ## Installation
 The package can be downloaded from CRAN: